-Improved Method of Manufacturing Toroidal Chokes and Transformers consisting of continuous rings of sheet iron, or other magnetic material, laid one upon the other in sufficient numbers to give the desired magcross - sectional of the winding.
-In those cases in which a joint in the ring is not permissible, or desirable, the method hitherto adopted for
+Improved Method of Manufacturing Toroidal Chokes and Transformers rings of sheet iron, or other magnetic material, laid one upon the other in sufficient numbers to give the desired magnetic cross - sectional area.

 T is well known that By Ernest B. Driver the magnetic core of toroidal chokes is a continuous ring formed the bobbin to pass through.
-Furthermore, of (or containing) a magnetic powder or, it is difficult exactly to estimate the required alternatively, of a number of stampings hesive material or by a simple mechanical interlocking device.
+Furthermore, of (or containing) a magnetic powder or, alternatively, of a number of stampings consisting of continuous of the winding.
+In those cases in which a joint in the ring is not permissible, or desirable, the method hitherto adopted for sufficiently large to allow it is difficult exactly to estimate the required amount of wire so that it is the usual custom to allow a small excess which remains on the bobbin when the desired number of turns has been wound around the core.